Home Organizing Challenge

 So far, we’ve tackled the kitchen, the pantry, and the entryway.
 Each week, we are looking at decluttering and organizing a whole area or room of your house and then taking a deeper dive into one component of each space.

 This week, we will organize the laundry room and take a deeper dive into how to organize a mudroom to maximize its use for you and your entire family.
 Organizing the laundry room will help you keep this workhorse of a place decluttered and organized, so laundry is a breeze.

 - Start as we always do by completely clearing out everything from your shelves and cupboards.
 Here in the laundry, we will also clear the top of your washer and dryer.
 Use bins, bags, or boxes labeled (the cards you downloaded with your freebies!) with “toss,” “donate,” “keep,” and sort your items.
-While this can sometimes seem overwhelming, it is the only way to truly declutter a space.
+While this can sometimes seem overwhelming, it is the only way to declutter a space truly.
 I promise it will be worth it!

 - Wipe down all of the surfaces in your laundry room.
 Clean your washing machine by running it with 2 cups of vinegar and then run another cycle with plain hot water.
 Clean the surface of your washer and your dryer, and empty your dryer’s lint trap.

 - Now, it’s time to organize it all.
-Even if your laundry room is separate from your mudroom or entrance area, you can use your laundry room to store out of season items.
-Think of things like gloves, scarves, and hats in Winter, or towels, swim, and beach toys in Summer.
+Even if your laundry room is separate from your mudroom or entrance area, you can use your laundry room to store out-of-season items.
+Think of things like gloves, scarves, and hats in Winter, towels, swim, and beach toys in Summer.
 Large baskets on shelves are great for these items.
 Storing some of these items in your laundry room can help keep your entranceway or mudroom more organized and less cluttered.

-- In smaller baskets or a drawer or shelving system, place your detergent, dryer sheets, stain sticks, etc. If you have pets, you can store their food and care needs in large plastic bins with lids to keep everything neat and easy to access.
+- Place your detergent, dryer sheets, and stain sticks in smaller baskets or a drawer or shelving system.
+If you have pets, you can store their food and care needs in large plastic bins with lids to keep everything neat and easy to access.